Wolverine971/9takes/src/blog/people/creators/Joe-Rogan.md

 ## How Each Enneagram Type Perceives Joe Rogan

-To provide a broader perspective, let's examine how individuals of each Enneagram type might perceive Joe Rogan:
+There are many opinions of Rogan, but these would be the stereotypical views of each Enneagram type:

 <article>
   <a href="/blog/enneagram/enneagram-type-1"><b>Type 1- The Perfectionist</b></a>